 Financial planners can belong to a number of networks, but they are not created equal.

 Consumer advocates agree, including Consumer Reports, that you should look for “Certified Financial Planners.”
-These are planners who agree to strict ethical standards and act with your best interests in mind.
+These planners agree to strict ethical standards and act with your best interests in mind.
 The certified financial planner must pass a difficult and detailed exam (CFP Certification Exam), and meet other educational standards.

 When you search for a Certified Financial Planner, you will see how the planner is compensated.
 CFP’s can get paid in a variety of ways, so you will find more than just fee-only advisors on this list.